mlab817/faqs/src/fall-army-worm-faw/how-much-damage-was-caused-by-faw-to-corn-areas.md

 ---
  title: How much damage was caused by FAW to corn areas?

-tags: ["much","damage","caused","faw","corn","areas"]

  ---

-### Fall Army Worm (FAW)
+## Fall Army Worm (FAW)

-## How much damage was caused by FAW to corn areas?
+# How much damage was caused by FAW to corn areas?

  - For the period March - June 2021, only 0.51% or 1,530 ha out of the standing crop of 298,868 ha were infested by FAW.